 All of the Technology policies and objectives detailed above are assessed against Strategic Environmental Objectives in Chapter 11 of the SEA Environmental Report.
 By its very nature, the provision of new grid infrastructure could potentially have a significant negative effect on the receptors associated with the SEOs.
 The assessment reflects this with a combination of positive, neutral and some uncertain outcomes.
-Chapter 12 of the SEA Environmental report details recommendations on how some aspects of the draft IP could be improved.
-Recommended amendments or additions to the technical policies and objectives are suggested (Table 12.1) and are reproduced in Part D of this draft IP.
-These recommendations will be taken into account in the finalisation of the IP.
+Chapter 12 of the SEA Environmental report details recommendations on how some aspects of the draft version of the IP could be improved.
+Recommended amendments or additions to the technical policies and objectives are suggested (Table 12.1) and are reproduced in Part D of this report.
+These recommendations haven been taken into account in the finalisation of the IP.
 Note all policies and objectives have been screened out from the need for Appropriate Assessment (see accompanying Natura Impact Statement, Chapter 5, AA Screening).